-Columbine plants have small, rounded leaves and 5 petals and 5 sepals with spurs extending from the base.
+Columbine plants have small rounded leaves, and 5 petals and 5 sepals with spurs extending from the base.
 Their delicate and often multi-colored flowers grow on tall, slender stalks and attract butterflies, bees and hummingbirds.

 The genus name Aquilegia was derived from the Latin word “aquila”, which means “eagle”, and refers to the five spurs at the back of the flower that resemble the claws of an eagle.

-The common name Columbine comes from the Latin word “columba”, meaning “dove”, because it resembles a five doves nestled together.
+The common name Columbine comes from the Latin word “columba”, meaning “dove”, because it resembles five doves nestled together.

 Columbine symbolizes wisdom, strength and happiness.

-Interesting facts about Aquilegia:
+Interesting facts about Aquilegia

-The Columbines and Their Pollinators
+Columbines and Their Pollinators

 Columbines have developed ways to make themselves attractive to their primary pollinator.

-Columbines in the USA
+The History of Columbines in the United States

 Columbine crossed into North America from Asia over the Bering land bridge that connected the continents of Asia and North America during the Pleistocene period (10,000 to 40,000 years ago).